-The submission deadline of the video essay is on Monday the 22nd of October, 2018, in class.
+The submission deadline of the video essay is on Monday 21 October 2019, in class.
 Groups must bring their video essays to class on a USB drive and be prepared to show their work and answer questions about their video essay.
 Each group member is expected to be present.
 Due to copyright reasons, groups are not allowed to distribute their work beyond the setting of the unit.